Here’s what TST means on a credit card statement:

 If a different service is used, then the abbreviated name will reflect that service (Stripe typically uses ‘Stripe’ and Square uses ‘SQ’).

-You now know that Toast is a reputable company, so you should not be receiving random charges from them on your credit card statement.
-If you still don’t recognize the charge, there are a few possibilities.
+Now that we know Toast is a reputable company, it’s unlikely that you would receive random charges from them on your credit card statement.

-The automated pump doesn’t know how much gas you’re going to need, so it is programmed to verify that you have enough to cover common charge ranges.
+The automated pump doesn’t know the exact amount of gas you’ll need, so it verifies that you have enough funds for common charge ranges.

-If there is a problem, they can pause additional payments to prevent you from being defrauded, and they can take steps to ensure that your money stays protected.
+If there is a problem, they can temporarily pause any additional payments to prevent fraudulent activity and take steps to ensure the safety of your money.